Goran371/TidyData/README.md

 9. The source frame containing all observations is scanned and all rows for the same subject/activity are used to calculate the mean in each column and written to the target data frame
 10. The resulting target data frame is written to local disk as a text file with row names removed

+###How to use
+1. Place the script run_analysis() (run_analysis.R file) in the R working directory.
+2. Make sure there is no directory called 'UCI HAR Dataset' or 'tidy_data_set.txt' that could be overwritten
+3. Make sure you have Internet connection
+4. Open the script in R, source it and run it.